Easy Skillet Lasagna – One Pan!

 Notes

-- Make sure you stir the pasta frequently as it cooks, making sure to separate the lasagna noodles.
+- Cooking tip: Stir the pasta frequently as it cooks, making sure to separate the lasagna noodles.
 They have a tendency to stick to each other or to the bottom of the pan.

 I made this.
 We don’t like cooked spinach so I put in mushrooms.
 Also used whole wheat penne.
 Every one liked it.
 Will be added to the family menu.